 I’m proud that so many of my clients have repeatedly turned to me for counsel and representation.
 I am determined to work hard to earn our clients loyalty every day.
 I’m here to help you get on with your life.

-After receiving a Bachelor of Science in Psychology and Bachelor of Arts in Sociology from the University of Georgia, Adam went on to obtain my law degree from Mercer University.
+After receiving a Bachelor of Science in Psychology and Bachelor of Arts in Sociology from the University of Georgia, Adam went on to obtain his law degree from Mercer University.

 While in law school, Adam Miller was a member of the School’s National Mock Trial Team, as well as the founding member and Vice President of the Mercer Criminal Defense Association.
 He also took advantage of numerous internship opportunities while in law school, including representing clients under the third-year practice act at the Macon Circuit Public Defender Office.